Bib build guide - V2

 Solder one pin

-now line up the socket and use your iron to heat up the pollow and solder that first pin.
+now line up the socket and use your iron to heat up the pillow and solder that first pin.
 It's worth getting the socket nice and straight, centered, and upright while only 1 pin is soldered.

 Don't bend it! just touch your iron to re-heat it and gently move the socket into place while the solder is melted.
 Once you're happy, it should look like this: